 Ecclesiastes 11:5

-Whether youth are encountering God in person or through virtual small groups; whether they are in a large worship environment, a classroom, or in public, we must cast a wide net.
-Casting a wide net means both allowing various entry points to support youth who have a limited or extensive experience with supernatural ministry or Christianity in general.
+Regardless of the context, we must meet young people where they are at.
+We must acknowledge and support various entry points for youth who have a limited or extensive experience with Christianity, let alone spiritual gifts.
 Regardless of context, young people will have a range of ability levels based on their design, developmental stage, and calling.

 Adults should celebrate all spiritual growth and be genuinely grateful for everything Jesus does within a space.
 “More of God” will look different for each child.
 As adults make room for God, he will gradually reveal different callings.
 Young adults and their families should enjoy the exploration process without trying to rush it or steer it into a particular form of ministry or sector of society.
 God has dynamic and marvelous plans for each child.
 If adults and children earnestly seek after Jesus as their most important thing and relationally pursue, he will route our children without striving.